-In March 2014, CFA released a report, "ATVs on Roadways: A Safety Crisis" documenting the growing trend of states permitting ATV use on roads, a practice that contradicts recommendations from CPSC public health, consumer and ATV industry groups.
+In March 2014, CFA released a report, "ATVs on Roadways: A Safety Crisis" documenting the growing trend of states permitting ATV use on roads, a practice that contradicts recommendations from the CPSC, public health, consumer and ATV industry groups.
 "CPSC's data in the Annual Report of ATV-Related Deaths and Injuries is a critical source of information for those working to decrease ATV deaths and injuries," stated Weintraub.
-"It would be even more useful if CPSC included information about ATV deaths and injuries taking place on and off road."
+"We urge CPSC to include information about ATV deaths and injuries taking place on and off road."